 Norway is not a member of the European Union (EU).
 However, Norway is a member of the European Economic Area (EEA).
 This means that transactions of goods across Norwegian borders and to or from the EU will be regarded as import or export supplies.
-As Norwegian tax authorities have stringent requirements of documentation, this creates a few challenges you should know before entering into an agreement with a company established in Norway.
-Let's take a look at how you can plan ahead.
+As Norwegian tax authorities have stringent documentation requirements, this creates a few challenges regarding value-added tax (VAT) and customs handling that you need to know before entering into an agreement with a company established in Norway.
+In this blog, we'll look specifically at the VAT and customs rules concerning import to Norway.

 Sale to Norway or sale in Norway?